 Instead of tapping on the screen to change focus and exposure points you can also use press and drag gesture.
 Press on top of the focus/exposure reticle and then drag it to the point where you want to focus or measure the exposure.

-By default, focus and exposure points a merged and tapping on the screen change them both at the same time.
+By default, focus and exposure points are merged, and tapping on the screen changes them both at the same time.
 CameraPixels also supports a separate adjustment of focus and exposure points.
-To separate focus and exposure points use a single tap with two fingers gestures.
-Please note, the focus and exposure points could be separated only if focus and exposure are in auto-mode and the camera and capture mode supports the corresponding adjustments.
-After the split of points, each can be adjusted separately by press-and-drag gesture only.
+To separate focus and exposure points use a single tap with two fingers gesture.
+Please note, the focus and exposure points could be separated only if focus and exposure are in auto-mode and the camera and capture mode both support the corresponding adjustments.
+After the split, each point can be adjusted separately by press-and-drag gesture only.
 Tapping with one finger on the viewfinder while focus and exposure points are separated will merge them together again.
-If focus or exposure is in manual mode, the corresponding reticle is hidden and cannot be adjusted using on-screen gestures.
+If focus or exposure is in manual mode, the corresponding reticle is hidden and cannot be adjusted using the on-screen gestures.

 To reset the focus and exposure modes to auto and place the focus and exposure points at the center of the viewfinder use the double-tap with one finger gesture.
 Resetting the exposure point also changes the metering mode from Spot (when exposure point was set with a tap or press-and-drag gestures) to Center-weighted (when the exposure point was reset by a double-tap gesture or when the viewfinder first starts).

-CameraPixels was designed and optimised for mobile photography using manual settings.
-The manual settings toolbar is always visible on the screen and is constantly updated to inform the user about camera current parameters like ISO, shutter speed, white balance and focus.
-The user can then make an informed decision to leave a setting in the auto mode or switch it to the manual one.
-Most iOS devices support manual adjustments of ISO, shutter speed, exposure bias offset, white balance and focus.
+CameraPixels was designed and optimized for mobile photography using manual settings.
+The manual settings toolbar is always visible on the screen and is constantly updated to inform the user about the camera’s current parameters like iso, shutter speed, white balance, and focus.
+The user can then make an informed decision to leave the setting in auto mode or switch it to the manual one.
+Most iOS devices support manual adjustments of iso, shutter speed, exposure bias offset, white balance, and focus.
 The aperture is fixed on all currently available iOS devices.

-To access a list of white balance presets and tint adjustment, long press on the white balance setting button.
-If you have a calibration grey card, place it in the front of the camera such that at leas 50% of the viewfinder is covered and press Grey card button in the white balance presets dialog.
+To access a list of white balance presets and tint adjustment, long press on the White Balance setting button.
+If you have a calibration grey card, place it in the front of the camera such that at least 50% of the viewfinder is covered, and press the Grey card button in the white balance presets dialog.

 To hide the white balance presets dialog choose one of the options or tap outside the dialog.